VikasMeshram2708/SlamBook/README.md

 # Additions Customization
-* [x] On Every invaldi request we're showing the bootstrap alert event.
+* [x] On Every valid and invalid request we're showing the bootstrap alert event.

 # Now work on the making new Slams in our SlamBook